ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 The data pin was connected to the microcontroller to send data from microcontroller to LCD.

-Data can transfer in 4-bit mode or 8-bit mode, if 4-bit mode was choosen D0 - D3 was not in used, while in 8-bit mode all the pin D0 - D7 are used.
+Data can transfer in 4-bit mode or 8-bit mode, if 4-bit mode was chosen D0 - D3 was not in used, while in 8-bit mode all the pin D0 - D7 are used.

-In pin 3, to adjust the contrast of LCD, a potentiameter was used.
-The output of the poteantiameter was connected t this pin.
-To make the LCD display more clear, can tune the potentiameter to more negative side(Ground).
+In pin 3, to adjust the contrast of LCD, a potentiometer was used.
+The output of the potentiometer was connected to this pin.
+To make the LCD display clearer, can tune the potentiometer to more negative side(Ground).

 ## Setup in CubeMX
 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/cubemx_config.JPG)
 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/GPIO%20pin.JPG)
 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/analog%20pin.png)
-- To configure an Analog pin, can choose any pin that have ADC configuration that in the microcontroller, 2 analog pin was configured in this project (1 for temperature sensor, 1 for light intensity sensor).
+- To configure an Analog pins, can choose any pin that have ADC configuration that in the microcontroller, 2 analog pin was configured in this project (1 for temperature sensor, 1 for light intensity sensor).
 - Configure 8 output pin for data, this is to output the data from microcontroller to LCD.
-The output pin can choose any pin that in the microcontroller. (pin that are in same GPIO type are suggested to choose --> this is because during the the configuration of setting the output of the pin is more easier).  e.g. if GPIOA was used, then all pin also use the same GPIO type which is GPIOA.
+The output pin can choose any pin that in the microcontroller. (pin that are in same GPIO type are suggested to choose --> this is because during the configuration of setting the output of the pin is easier).  e.g. if GPIOA was used, then all pin also uses the same GPIO type which is GPIOA.
-- Configure 3 output pin for register select, read/write and enable, this three pin was use by the LCD.
+- Configure 3 output pin for register select, read/write and enable, these three pins were used by the LCD.
 - Configure the pin of data to OUTPUT OPEN DRAIN mode, others as OUTPUT PUSH PULL mode

 ## Setup in LCD
 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/level%20shifter%20connection.png)
 - Before connect all the pin to LCD from microcontroller, a level shifter needed to connected before connect to LCD from microcontroller.
-- The lower level side of the level shifter connected to the microcontroller and 3.3V, the higher level side of the level shifter connected to the LCD and 5V.
-Both side also need to be connect to ground.
+- The lower level side of the level shifter connected to the microcontroller and 3.3V, the higher-level side of the level shifter connected to the LCD and 5V.
+Both sides also need to be connected to ground.
-- After finish construct all the pin, LCD needed to initalise before sending anything to LCD.
+- After finish construct all the pin, LCD needed to initialise before sending anything to LCD.
 Refer to --> [Link](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Src/LCD.c), function lcdInit().
 - To display on LCD, can send LCD command to let the LCD know what to do, LCD command can refer to [Link](https://electronicsforu.com/resources/learn-electronics/16x2-lcd-pinout-diagram)
 - For displaying string or number in float, can configure in the eclipse with following step :
 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/linker%20guide.png)